 To explore this neighborhood, take exit 2 on I-240 for Haywood Road.
 Go either direction on Haywood.
 It will end at Patton Avenue to the west and crosses the French Broad River and ends in downtown to the east.

-“Just like downtown itself, there are side streets of attractive bungalows with deep front porches, and a single commercial strip, Haywood Road, where all the basics are within walking or cycling distance.
+Men’s Journal magazine named West Asheville as one of the best neighborhoods in the Southeast: “The Eccentric Throwback,” as the magazine calls West Asheville, has the sidewalks, large yards and tended gardens that many of its readers (and Asheville-area residents) remember from childhood.
+Just like downtown itself, there are side streets of attractive bungalows with deep front porches, and a single commercial strip, Haywood Road, where all the basics are within walking or cycling distance.
 Spots that would be considered unique and progressive in most cities of this size are a given in West Asheville.”